HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 | First, Last, Date of Birth, Current Address,  City, State    |                                                              | Consistent with the IAL1.8 or greater  identity verification event |
 | First, Last, Date of Birth, Insurance Member  ID             |                                                              | Consistent with the IAL1.8 or greater  identity verification event |
 | First, Last, DOB, (mobile number or email  address)          |                                                              | Consistent with the IAL1.8 or greater  identity verification event except mobile number control may be used for  verification if mobile number was not one of the two Fair pieces of evidence |

-&emsp;&emsp;

-### Verification

-It is helpful to know the date verification was performed, in the case of address and cell number since those attributes change.
-Future versions of this IG will likely include a grammar for indicating this information in match transactions.

-The identity verification level performed to establish matching attributes is another meaningful piece of information to convey in a transaction; for an example of how to include level of identity and authentication assurance in an OpenID Connect user profile, see the section on [Digital Identity](https://build.fhir.org/ig/HL7/fhir-identity-matching-ig/digital-identity.html).

-When attributes like telephone number are verified as associated with a patient, that information helps to bootstrap new account creation.
-An API from USPS may be helpful in verifying individual addresses in the coming years.
-NPI records can be used to verify provider addresses and telephone numbers today.

-&emsp;&emsp;

-### Recommended Best Practices

-Patient Match need not support wildcards, unlike the usual FHIR search mechanism.

 Patient Match is not expected to enforce the minimum included attributes listed above.
 However, when a minimum combination of attributes is supplied, Patient Match **SHOULD** be able to find matching candidates if they exist.
 Under the hood, this is a requirement on the indexing capability for Patient Match to locate candidates before evaluating them.
 When something less than the minimum is supplied, Patient Match **MAY** return no candidates, even if matching candidates exist.